 What Is The A La Carte Model?

 The a la carte model is unique.
 With this model where you’re getting individual services.
 Maybe there’s a specific problem that came up and needs addressing.
 This is when you pay for the services you need.
-You can also create a customized IT managed services bundled package that’s tailored to your company’s specific needs or requirements.
+You can also create a customised IT managed services bundled package that’s tailored to your company’s specific needs or requirements.
 That’s what makes this model different from an all-inclusive, IT Managed Services model or pre-bundled package.

 What About Actual Pricing Ranges?